PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Experiments

 Standard image-based FID~\cite{heusel2017gans} is not applicable to 3D meshes, as it relies on Inception network activations trained on ImageNet.
 We introduce \textbf{MorphFID}, a Fréchet distance computed in the space of biologically interpretable morphometric descriptors rather than learned image features.
 Each mesh is represented by a 12-dimensional feature vector comprising surface area, volume, three bounding box extents, elongation, flatness, compactness, vertex count, and three centroid coordinates.
 Features are $z$-scored using training set statistics, and the Fréchet distance between two sets of shapes is computed as the standard matrix form (Eq.~\eqref{eq:frechet}) applied to the resulting 12-dimensional Gaussian fits.
 This metric directly measures whether the generated distribution matches the training distribution in the morphological properties most relevant to biological shape analysis.

-Residual CFM achieves a MorphFID of \textbf{10,641}, compared to GMM's \textbf{13,321}, which is a 20\% reduction, indicating that CFM-generated shapes more faithfully approximate the training distribution in morphometric feature space.
+Residual CFM achieves a MorphFID of \textbf{10,641}, compared to GMM's \textbf{13,322}, which is a 20\% reduction, indicating that CFM-generated shapes more faithfully approximate the training distribution in morphometric feature space.
 Lower MorphFID reflects better coverage of the observed range of skull sizes, proportions, and compactness values.
-The absolute values are not directly comparable across datasets; what is meaningful is the relative improvement of CFM over GMM, and the direction of the gap is consistent with the method comparison results in Section~\ref{sec:results}.
+The absolute values are not directly comparable across datasets; what is meaningful is the relative improvement of CFM over GMM, and the direction of the gap is consistent with the method comparison results in Section~\ref{sec:experiments}.
+All evaluation metrics for the final Residual CFM model are consolidated in SI Table~S4.

-For convenience, SI Table~S5 consolidates all evaluation metrics for the final Residual CFM model into a single reference table, including fidelity, coverage, distributional distances, phylogenetic consistency, generativity verification scores, and reconstruction quality.